Skip Navigation

 Registry Certification (basic)

 The Registry certification is the initial certification that provides official recognition that an individual has acquired basic knowledge and demonstrated proficiency in the standards of practice necessary to properly conduct a competent, thorough medicolegal death investigation.
+Registry certification has two tracks: Diplomate and Associate.

 Eligibility